mikecornflake/uBee512Launcher/README.md

 + Investigate automating a running instance of **UBEE512** (allow dynamic changing of disks)

 # Development Notes
-+ Developed under windows using Lazarus 2.2.6 / fpc 3.2.2 / 64bit
++ Developed under windows using Lazarus Trunk (3.99) / fpc 3.2.2 / 64bit
-+ Tested under Ubuntu & macOS using Lazarus 3.0 / fpc 3.2.2 / 64bit
++ Tested under Ubuntu & macOS using Lazarus Trunk (3.99) / fpc 3.2.2 / 64bit
++ Due to changes in TurboPowerHTML rendering only use Lazarus Trunk for compiling releases.
 + Uses a OO framework I developed while freelancing under "Inspector Mike".
   + There's some code tidy-up pending, this framework was developed during Lazarus & fpc early days (2009 to 2014).
   + Both projects have since moved on, leaving me with some now redundant routines.